 7. Cold and flu medications: Keep a stash of cold and flu medications on hand, including things like ibuprofen, acetaminophen, throat lozenges, and supportive treatments, such as honey, tea, and supplements.

-8. Gloves (no masks): Many viruses, including COVID-19, can live on inanimate objects for hours and sometimes days.
+8. Masks and gloves: Many viruses, including COVID-19, can live on inanimate objects for hours and sometimes days.
 Wearing cotton or disposable gloves when you go to the grocery store, bank, or gas station, places a barrier between you and any viral-containing droplets.
-Toss them in the laundry when you return and scrub your hands with soap and water.
-There’s no need to stock up on masks.
-“You should only wear a mask if you are sick with a viral illness,” Ireland explains.
-“Unfortunately, wearing a mask doesn’t protect an otherwise healthy cancer patient from getting an infection.”
+Toss cotton gloves in the laundry when you return and scrub your hands with soap and water.

 9. A list of important phone numbers: Make sure you have a list of important phone numbers, including your healthcare provider, pharmacy, and insurance company.
 In fact, keep a copy of your insurance card in the kit.
 Unfortunately, a note in your smartphone doesn’t qualify.
 Cell phones may not work and batteries can drain, so make sure you have information printed out or in writing.